STANDING INSTRUCTIONS FOR THE RECRUITMENT, EMPLOYMENT AND ADMINISTRATION OF DEPENDANT EMPLOYEES IN GERMANY

 5. Dependant status for children of members of a force or civilian component will cease upon the 25th birthday of the child.

 7. A Dep may be employed in the same establishment as the head of family or other relative, but not in the same section, office or department, or under the supervisory control of the head of family or any other relative.
-Where no alternative source of suitable labour is available Officers Commanding (OC) units may apply for exemption to this ruling to LEC Support Services HQ BFG, through their Labour Support Unit (LSU).
+Where no alternative source of suitable labour is available the Officer Commanding (OC) units may apply for exemption to this ruling to the LEC HR Team.

 8. In accordance with UK government instructions, Dep pay reflects prevailing rates in Germany, and is broadly in line with the rates of pay of DEL employees.
 In view of this, posts will normally be graded in a similar manner to DELs.